Sidiki Kaba: Human rights activist

 As President of the FIDH he led inquiry and high-level missions to Colombia, the Russian Federation, the United States, Guatemala, Egypt, Israel, Chad, Democratic Republic of the Congo, Tunisia, Algeria, Ecuador, and Libya.
 He has contributed to the training of human rights activists from Colombia, Nicaragua, United States, the Russian Federation, Turkey, Israel, Morocco, Zimbabwe and Chad.

 He has served as consultant for the UNDP, UNICEF, the NGO Tostan and the Bar of Lome, Togo.

 He served as observer for the International Commission of Jurists for the electoral processes in Madagascar, Guinea, Gabon, Guinea Bissau, Côte d'Ivoire, Togo, Mali, Niger, Benin and Senegal.

 He was mediator in the conflict of Casamance.

-As lawyer in Dakar he has worked brought numerous cases to Senegal and African tribunals to defend political activists and opposition leaders:
+As a lawyer in Dakar he has worked to bring numerous cases to Senegal and African tribunals to defend political activists and opposition leaders such as: